 The DA’s Office drew sharp criticism from City Council Vice President Jason Williams.
 “The DA’s policy instructing his prosecutors to argue that coronavirus is a reason to keep people in jail is inhumane and barbaric,” he said in a March 19 statement.
 “As this sobering crisis demands cooperation and thoughtfulness from all levels of government, this DA is using it as a strategy to keep poor nonviolent offenders in jail.”

 For its part, the Sheriff’s Office has adopted a “pandemic response protocol” for handling the disease.
-As of March 18, the latest version of the protocol included teaching inmates and staff about the disease and hygiene practices, and screening incoming inmates for symptoms or contact with people who “traveled outside the United States within the last 30 days with an emphasis on China and other areas facing the most significant challenges from the COVID-19 pandemic,” with those showing symptoms isolated from the rest of the jail population.
+As of March 18, the latest version of the protocol included teaching imprisoned people and staff about the disease and hygiene practices, and screening people entering imprisonment for symptoms or contact with people who “traveled outside the United States within the last 30 days with an emphasis on China and other areas facing the most significant challenges from the COVID-19 pandemic,” with those showing symptoms isolated from the rest of the jail population.
 Workers and members of the public are also screened for the disease, wrote Sheriff’s Office spokesperson Philip Stelly in an email.
 “Everyone is screened and their temperature taken before being admitted to the building,” he wrote.
 “If someone’s temperature is greater than 100.4 degrees Fahrenheit, that person is referred to the nearest medical facility for testing.”

 “The OPSO is also working to ensure that it is equipped with enough supplies to combat COVID-19 on a prolonged basis,” according to the statement.